A new judge with patent experience, aggressive local patent rules and favorable jury verdicts have shifted the regular patent forums.

 If your business is in an area where non-practicing entities are seeking to monetize patent portfolios, do not be surprised if your next case is filed in the Western District of Texas.

-Robyn Ast-Gmoser and Tony Blum are members of Thompson Coburn’s Intellectual Property practice group.
+Tony Blum is a member of Thompson Coburn’s Intellectual Property practice group.
 For more information on Thompson Coburn’s experience with patent litigation, please see our practice page here.
 For more information on our Texas-based litigation teams, please see our Dallas office page here.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.